mcleamj/aesthetic_value/README.md

-# aesthetic_value
+# RLS_Aesthetic_value
-Repo for the global distribution and drivers of the aesthetic value of reef fish communities
+Research compendium to reproduce analyses and figures of the following article: "XXX" Mouquet, McLean et al. Submitted to XX.

 ## content